trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 You can attach up to 50 documents to a lodgement.

 The file size is limited to 5MB, and to pdf, word, excel and common image formats.
 If you have any specific requirements, please get in touch to discuss.
-If you require large file uploads use the `/uploadlargefile` endpoint to generate an upload url and PUT your file there.
+If you require large file uploads use the `/uploadlargefile` endpoint to generate an upload url and PUT your file there [code examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html)

 Note that TrustMark does not require all files that are needed as part of the supplier notification to Ofgem.